jcorbin/hexant/README.md

 - successive rule results are bitwise `OR`ed together; this could be especially confusing for the result `state` and `color` fields if overlapping rules provide non-zero values
-- the pattern matching in the left-hand side is still rudimentary, and supprots only basic arithmetic
+- the pattern matching in the left-hand side is still rudimentary, and supports only basic arithmetic

 A more complex example: